OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/objectmodel/requirement-set-1.1/office.context.mailbox.item.md

 Gets the Exchange Web Services item identifier for the current item.
 Read mode only.

+> [!NOTE]
-> **Note:** The identifier returned by the `itemId` property is the same as the Exchange Web Services item identifier.
+> The identifier returned by the `itemId` property is the same as the Exchange Web Services item identifier.
 The `itemId` property is not identical to the Outlook Entry ID or the ID used by the Outlook REST API.
 Before making REST API calls using this value, it should be converted using `Office.context.mailbox.convertToRestId`, which is available starting in requirement set 1.3.
 For more details, see [Use the Outlook REST APIs from an Outlook add-in](https://docs.microsoft.com/outlook/add-ins/use-rest-api#get-the-item-id).

 The `itemId` property is not available in compose mode.
 If an item identifier is required, the [`saveAsync`](Office.context.mailbox.item.md#saveasyncoptions-callback) method can be used to save the item to the store, which will return the item identifier in the [`AsyncResult.value`](/javascript/api/office/office_1_1.asyncresult) parameter in the callback function.